-For the past 25 years, Pickathon and our incredible network of community members have collaborated to create THE most magical festival.
-It’s not just the amazing artists or the beauty of the Pendarvis Farm woods that makes Pickathon so special.
+For over 25 years, Pickathon and our incredible network of community members have collaborated to create THE most magical festival.
+It’s not just the amazing artists or the beauty of Pendarvis Farm that makes Pickathon so special.
 It’s the collaborative work of thousands of folks coming together to create something amazing.
 We are beyond grateful that so many members of our community contribute their time and energy to make this possible.
 We are the definition of a community-run festival and every individual is vital.
 Pickathon simply would not exist without your effort and dedication!
-Whether this will be your first year working with us, or you’ve been doing it for longer than you can remember, we can’t wait to collaborate with you to make 2025 our best year yet!
+Whether this will be your first year working with us, or you’ve been doing it for longer than you can remember, we can’t wait to collaborate with you in 2026!

 THE BASIC WORK TRADE INFORMATION